sepehrasadiyan/fi-calculator/README.md

 # FI Calculator
+( I Chose project number 11 in the List )
 A Spring Boot 3 application for forecasting **Financial Independence (FI)** using deterministic and Monte Carlo simulations.
 Users can register, log in, and run FI projections with configurable assumptions.